-Thinking about financing your home in Annapolis?
+Thinking about financing your new home?

-2 – Decide when you want to lock
+2 – Determine when to lock

-4 – Bring your paperwork
+4 – Compile your paperwork